hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250925390v1-spinbench-perspective-and-rotation-as-a-lens-on-spatial-reasoning-in.md

 ---
 layout: default
-title: SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs
+title: "SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs"
 ---

 # SpinBench: Perspective and Rotation as a Lens on Spatial Reasoning in VLMs